libp2p/go-libp2p-examples/libp2p-host/README.md

 fmt.Printf("Hello World, my hosts ID is %s\n", h.ID())
 ```

 If you want more control over the configuration, you can specify some options to the constructor.
+For a full list of all the configuration supported by the constructor see: [options.go](https://github.com/libp2p/go-libp2p/blob/master/options.go)

 In this snippet we generate our own ID and specified on which address we want to listen:

 ```go
 // Set your own keypair